 be responsible for maintaining proper decorum, including the conduct of parties and counsel toward witnesses.
 Subject to review by the hearing panel, the presiding officer shall have the power to limit the introduction of evidence, testimony of witnesses, and argument of the parties to matters that are relevant and significant.
 The presiding officer shall also be responsible for announcing the decision of the hearing panel with regard to the guilt of the charged student and the sanctions to be imposed, and for promptly submitting a written summary of the hearing panel’s findings, conclusions, ruling, and rationale.

 Responsibilities of members of hearing panel.
 The members of the hearing panel shall be responsible for hearing and reviewing the charges and evidence in a fair and impartial manner.
-In any instance in which a member of the hearing panel is aware of matters that may affect his or her ability to hear a matter fairly and impartially, he or she shall make prompt disclosure of such information and
+In any instance in which a member of the hearing panel is aware of matters that may affect the panel member’s ability to hear a matter fairly and impartially, that member shall make prompt disclosure of such information and

-request that the remaining members of the hearing panel determine whether he or she should proceed after an opportunity is provided to the accused student and the other members of the panel to ask questions.
+request that the remaining members of the hearing panel determine whether the member should proceed with the case after an opportunity is provided to the accused student and the other members of the panel to ask questions.

 Participation in Hearing.
 All hearings pursuant to this Instrument shall be closed, unless the accused student, requests in writing that the hearing be open.
 The complainant in instances in which the charged student is accused of an offense involving injury to persons under Section II.C.1. of this Instrument shall have the right to be present and to be accompanied by a support person (relative, friend or individual providing counsel other than legal counsel) during the original hearing, any evidentiary proceeding, or any appeal, provided, however, that the support person may not participate in the hearing itself.
 In cases involving undergraduate students, the member of the Student Attorney General’s staff investigating the